Embed This Data

 - FDI Inflow:

-Zambia’s economic freedom score is 60.4, making its economy the 88th freest in the 2014 Index.
-Its score is 1.7 points higher than last year due to notable improvements in five of the 10 economic freedoms including business freedom, investment freedom, and the management of public spending.
-Zambia is ranked 9th out of 46 countries in the Sub-Saharan Africa region, and its overall score is just above the world average.
+Zambia’s economic freedom score is 58.7, making its economy the 100th freest in the 2015 Index.
+Its score is down by 1.7 points from last year due to deteriorations in half of the 10 economic freedoms, including trade freedom, business freedom, investment freedom, and the control of government spending, that outweigh improvement in freedom from corruption.
+Zambia is ranked 12th out of 46 countries in the Sub-Saharan Africa region, and its overall score is below the world average.

-Corruption is believed to be widespread, although the government has taken some steps to fight graft.
-The rule of law remains uneven.
+Corruption is perceived as widespread, although the government has taken some steps to fight graft.
+The rule of law remains uneven across the country.
 The judicial system suffers from inefficiency, government influence, and a lack of resources.
 Contract enforcement is weak, and courts are relatively inexperienced in commercial litigation.
 The government lacks the capacity to enforce intellectual property rights laws effectively.

-The top individual income and corporate tax rates are 35 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-Overall tax revenue amounts to 19.3 percent of total domestic income.
-Public expenditures amount to 24 percent of the domestic economy.
-Public debt is equivalent to 27 percent of GDP.
-Expansion of the already robust mining sector is expected to help revenues.
+Zambia’s top individual and corporate income tax rates are 35 percent.
+Other taxes include a value-added tax and a property tax.
+Total tax revenue is equivalent to 19.1 percent of domestic income, and public expenditures have reached 27.1 percent of domestic output.
+Public debt is equal to 35 percent of gross domestic product.